SanjayKumar-M/Twitter-3.0/README.md

-I need a twitter without bots.
-I need a twitter without fake accounts.
-I need a twitter with decentralization.<br/>
+I require a bot-free Twitter.
+I require a legitimate Twitter account.
+I require a decentralised Twitter. <br/>
-So I made it.
-A decentralized twitter (Twitter3) which offers all this features with cool UI and NFT minter.<br/>
+So I succeeded.
+With a sleek user interface and NFT minter, Twitter3 is a decentralised Twitter that delivers all of these features. <br/>
 🐦🐦🐦🐦🐦🐦🐦🐦🐦🐦🐦🐦🐦🐦🐦 <br/><br/>

 I built this dapp on polygon with next js as front end.
 Tech Stack I used,<br/>